data01312022/LendingclubcaseStudy/README.md

 - This project was based on Loan applicant's and load criteria to approve or reject the load ( Risk Analytics)

 ## Contact
-Created by data01312022@githubusername and  rohitc@githubusername - feel free to contact me!
+Created by @data01312022 and  @eohitc - feel free to contact me!